ConceptJunkie/rpn/readme.txt

 rpn is a command-line Reverse-Polish Notation calculator.
+It supports arithmetic with arbitrary precision, powers and roots, logarithms alegbraic functions (arithmetic on polynomials, as well as solving them), trigonometric functions, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of unit conversions.

 I first wrote a very simple version of rpn way back in 1988 when I was first learning C.  In the summer of 2012 when I was starting to explore Python, I